Stay Informed!

 Who is eligible for Youth Education Awards?

-The awards are open to students who will be enrolled full-time in a publicly funded Canadian university or college.
-Students are eligible if they are in their graduating year of High School or CEGEP students, or are currently enrolled full-time in a recognized publicly funded Canadian university or college and planning to continue their full-time undergraduate studies.
+• Applicants are eligible if they are in their final year of High School or a CEGEP program, are currently enrolled full-time in a recognized, publicly funded Canadian university or college, and plan to continue their full-time undergraduate studies next year.

 YouTube Video Thumbnail